 Skibbereen Heritage Centre is situated in the Old Gasworks Building on the banks of the River Ilen.

 The Skibbereen Gas Light and Coke Company was created by a group of local businessmen in December 1866.
-Local people brought shares to fund the company and construction began in May 1867.
+Local people bought shares to fund the company and construction began in May 1867.

 One of the contractors, William Martin Murphy of Bantry, then aged 22, went on to build a commercial empire and win a degree of notoriety for his part in the Great Dublin Lockout of 1913.